Skip to content

 Role

 Dr Jennie Walker is a principal lecturer in the Institute of Health and Allied Professions.
-She is the lead for continuing professional development and postgraduate courses.
-Jennie holds the role of collaborative academic lead within the department, overseeing the development and delivery of collaborative programmes.
+She leads the portfolio of continuing professional development and postgraduate courses.
+She also holds the role of collaborative academic lead within the department, overseeing the development, delivery and quality assurance of collaborative programmes.

 Career overview